IBM/tensorflow-kubernetes-art-classification/README.md

 ### 3. Download data

 Although the Google BigQuery holds the attributes, the photos of the art collection are actually kept at a site from the Metropolitan Museum of Art.
 Therefore, to build our labeled dataset, we will need to download the photos and associate them with the labels.
 Looking at the list of art items, there are some 114,627 items with labels that we can use.
 There are 4,259 unique labels for these items, although only 540 labels have more than 10 photos and would be useful for training a model.
 If a particular culture has just a few art images, it's probably not enough to train the model

 The script download.py is provided to build the raw labeled data.
 It will read from the file arts-select.list, download the image source found in each line and place it in a directory named with the label.
 You can copy from the lines from the file `arts-all.list` into the file `arts-select.list` and edit as needed to create a list of images to download.

 ```
 python download.py
 ```

+Note if disk space is a concern to you or you would like to use IBM Bluemix Kubernetes Service(Lite), you can just unzip sample-dataset.tar.gz and use that as your downloaded data

 ### 4. Convert data